 Pentagonal families of traditional patterns.
 The associated sets of tiles.
 The multilevel patterns and the question of self-similarity.
 Connections between the two main families.
 Proposal of a new family, and the relationship with the "X-Tiles".

-Workshop: Handling with the tiles (2 hours)
+Workshop: Handling the tiles (2 hours)

-Experimenting different sets of tiles, in Persian or Moroccan style, to understand the patterns by practice and create new ones.
+Experimenting with different sets of tiles, in Persian or Moroccan style, to understand the patterns by practice and create new ones.
 Duration: 2 or 3 hours, depending on number of students.

 Workshop: A method of free-hand drawing (2 hours)